All Products

 How does pay-as-you-go billing work?

-Does DTS charge for data transfer?
+Does DTS charge for traffic?

 Performance and specification issues

-What are the differences between different instance specifications?
+What are the differences between instance types?

 Yes.
 For more information, see Upgrade the link specification of an instance.

-Currently, only synchronization instances support this.
+You can downgrade the link specification for eligible DTS tasks.
 For more information, see Downgrade the link specification of an instance.

 How long does it take to synchronize or migrate data?